Frequently asked questions

 I use a super soft plush fabric called Minky.
 The brand I use is Shannon Fabrics, they call their fabric 'cuddle 3' (because of the 3mm pile length).
 I usually buy fabric from plushaddict.co.uk and minky-europe.com.

 Which sewing machine and other tools do you use?

 For my embroidery I use a Brother V3 and a Brother INNOV-IS 700e embroidery machine.
-To make the embroidery designs, I use a program called Brother PE Design (came with the embroidery machine).
+To make the embroidery designs, I use a program called Brother PE Design (which came with the embroidery machine).

 Do your plushies contain metal wires?

 Generally: no. I like to make plushies with as much soft materials as I can.
 Some accessories may be made with different materials, but I'll mostly use minky.

 If I do think the plush will benefit from an internal structure (wire or different), I'll discuss it with you first.

 Do your plushies come from a smoke- and pet-free home?

 My house is completely smoke free and me and my partner do not smoke.
 We do however have two cats.
 They do not touch fabric or plushies and are not allowed in my sewing room, however please commission at your own risk if your allergies are incredibly severe.